impee

 Pliers 1

 Below is the total kit I used.
 As you can see, there aren't many tools required for this job at all.
-The choice of which Radiator fan to buy is upto you, either the £138 one or the £280, they both are more or less the same.
+The choice of which Radiator / Electic fan to buy is up to you, either the £150 one or the £356, but the more reliable would be the BMW one.

-NOTE: After speaking to some one in the US, I was told that his radiator fan could be pulled out by only carrying out till Step 11, hence if you have a non UK model car, please check if the fan can be removed this way, without taking the car apart as in Step 12 onwards.
+Note: After speaking to some one in the US, I was told that his radiator fan could be pulled out by only carrying out till Step #11, hence if your car is not the same model as mine, please check if the fan can be removed in this way, without taking the car apart as in Step #12 onwards.

 Kit for Radiator Flush